Net neutrality: Regulatory considerations

 Net neutrality regulations may be referred to as common carrier regulations.
 Net neutrality does not block all abilities that ISPs have to impact their customers' services.
 Opt-in and opt-out services exist on the end user side, and filtering can be done locally, as in the filtering of sensitive material for minors.

 Research suggests that a combination of policy instruments can help realize the range of valued political and economic objectives central to the network neutrality debate.
 Combined with public opinion, this has led some governments to regulate broadband Internet services as a public utility, similar to the way electricity, gas, and the water supply are regulated, along with limiting providers and regulating the options those providers can offer.

-Proponents of net neutrality, which include computer science experts, internet policy experts, and several non-profit organizations, and Internet content providers, assert that net neutrality helps to provide freedom of information exchange, promotes competition and innovation for Internet services, and upholds standardization of Internet data transmission which was essential for its growth.
+Proponents of net neutrality, which include computer science experts, internet policy experts, several non-profit organizations, and Internet content providers, assert that net neutrality helps to provide freedom of information exchange, promotes competition and innovation for Internet services, and upholds standardization of Internet data transmission which was essential for its growth.

-Opponents of net neutrality, which include ISPs, computer hardware manufacturers, economists, technologists and telecommunications equipment manufacturers, argue that net neutrality requirements would reduce their incentive to build out the Internet and reduce competition in the marketplace, and may raise their operating costs, which they would have to pass along to their users.
+Opponents of net neutrality, which include ISPs, computer hardware manufacturers, economists, technologists, and telecommunications equipment manufacturers, argue that net neutrality requirements would reduce their incentive to build out the Internet and reduce competition in the marketplace, and may raise their operating costs, which they would have to pass along to their users.